 We will provide you with feedback on your work in a variety of formats.
 These will include oral feedback during tutorials, feedback provided during lectures, written feedback provided through online module discussion forums, and electronic written feedback on assessed coursework through GradeMark.
 You will be provided with summary written feedback in relation to examinations and you can discuss your overall performance with your personal tutor.
 During clinical placements you will be supported in your progress by mentors/clinical teachers who will provide verbal and written feedback on your clinical competency.

 What skills will I practise and develop?

 You will acquire and develop a range of valuable skills, both those which are discipline specific and more generic ‘employability skills’.

 You will develop a professional attitude towards communication and interpersonal skills, partnership working and responsibility for professional development.
 Specific skills should include the ability to collect, analyse and interpret a range of quantitative and qualitative data, and apply the evidence to nursing practice.
 You should also become skilled in working independently, problem solving and making informed decisions.

-As a School of Healthcare Sciences 97% of our graduates were in employment and/or further study six months after graduating.
+As a School of Healthcare Sciences we are proud that 100% of our mental health nursing graduates are in employment and/or further study six months after graduating (UNISTATS).